First published on 7 November 2017, updated on 2nd August 2021

 Differences Between Google Ads and Microsoft Advertising

 When starting out with PPC advertising, the first thing that many businesses want to know is which platform has the greatest reach.
-As a result of Google’s dominance in the search market from an early stage, Google Ads enables sites to reach a far larger volume of users than Microsoft Advertising.
+Given Google’s dominance in the search market from an early stage, it’s unsurprising that Google Ads enables sites to reach a far larger volume of users than Microsoft Advertising.

 That said, Microsoft has made several strategic moves over the years in an effort to eat into Google’s share of the paid search market:

 - Following the launch of advertising on Facebook in 2006, Microsoft teamed up with the social network and adverts from its adCenter were published across the site (although Facebook replaced this by launching its own ad service the year after).